robertonetti/2.0.FCSeqTools.jl/src/README.md

 Takes a secondary structure contact matrix ( 1 if contact 0 if not ) and outputs it in the dot bracket format

 - `dot_bracket_to_ss_matrix(dot_bracket_ss)`
-Takes a secondary structure in the dot bracket format and outputs the contact list and secondary structure contact matrix ( 1 if contact 0 if not )
+Takes a secondary structure in the dot bracket format and outputs the structure contact list and the structure contact matrix ( 1 if contact 0 if not )